Scion Wood Shop is now CLOSED for the season. We'll open back up in January of 2024. Join our newsletter to get notified.

 Welcome to our pop-up Scion Wood Shop.

-The Shop is closed for the season! (we will reopen in January 2023) We will cut and ship the scionwood first week of March (unless you notify us you would like them to ship later with your rootstocks).
+We will cut and ship the scionwood first week of March (unless you notify us you would like them to ship later with your rootstocks).
 Each stick will have approximately 16 buds (if the sticks are short, we ship extra).
 If you would like to order more than 100 sticks, we can offer quantity discount pricing.
 Email Autumn for details autumnstoscheck at gmail dot com

 *Scionwood are hardwood cuttings, not trees!
 You have to graft or bud onto rootstocks or established trees.

 - Certified organic B118 rootstocks are grown in our orchard stoolbed.
 B118 is our favorite rootstock for a low input cider orchard.
 Our rootstocks are gown without herbicides in local hardwood chips and have lots of beautiful roots and already formed mycorhizal colonies.
 For orders over 100, contact Autumn autumnstoscheck at gmail dot com for discount pricing.
 We are shipping these as soon as we can dig them in mid-late March (digging date is weather dependent).
 Please let us know if you would like us to hold your scions to ship with rootstocks.
 Otherwise they will ship separately.

 - We recommend in-situ whip and tongue grafting as a planting technique.
 Read more about it here.

 - Scions come from our certified organic orchards.
 Except for a few exceptions (where noted) the scionwood is cut from bearing trees so we know for sure the variety on the tag is what it claims to be!